Skadefryd21/The-CS-Manifesto/README.md

 - Two players can effectively gather information by advancing up risky positions or using utility to probe enemy plans.
 This greatly improves the chances of team success by allowing mid-round decisions based on newly gathered intel.
 - This intel allows teams to adjust rotations, adapt executes, or preempt enemy strategies before they can fully materialize.

-**By utilizing crossfires, smart utility use, and effective communication, a well-coordinated defense can deny, disrupt, and counteract T-side strategies with precision.**
+**By utilizing crossfires, smart utility use, and effective communication, a well-coordinated defense can greatly improve the winning chances of a team.**

 ---

-**By 1ndex & the help of ChatGPT.**
+**By 1ndex/Skadefryd & the help of ChatGPT.**